The History of Highlands Inn

 The Inn became known as Highlands Inn around 1925 after Frank Cook purchased it.
 Miss Helen Major, a Canadian by birth, bought the Inn in 1969.
 She lived in the inn (in the room now named “Miss Majors”) and ran it full time.
 Miss Majors had a passion for popcorn and to this day you can occasionally smell the unmistakable aroma of popcorn.

 Sometime in the 1970’s the inn was renovated and enlarged on the back to create fourteen more rooms.
 In 1989 Rip and Pat Benton bought the inn.
 They began an extensive renovation.
 The history of the Inn was researched and was restored as closely as possible to the “Country Manor” it once was.
 There are antique furnishings, colonial paints, wall coverings, as well as stenciling by a master stenciling artist.
-In 1991 the Highlands Inn was listed to the National Registry of Historic Places.
+In 1991 the Highlands Inn was listed on the National Registry of Historic Places.

 In 2005 Highlands Inn celebrated its 125th anniversary with a gala fundraiser for the Highlands Historical Society.